J. Stalin

 Jovan Smith (born January 25, 1983), better known by his stage name J. Stalin (also J Stalin or J-Stalin), is an American rapper from the Cypress Village housing projects in West Oakland.
-In 2007, he signed to Zoo Entertainment Production Company run by artist Mekanix, who described his style as a variant of hyphy known as "Go".
+In 2007, he signed to Zoo Entertainment Production Company run by artist The Mekanix, who described his style as a variant of hyphy known as "Go".

 Biography

 Smith was born into poverty and earned money as a child by selling candy bars on the BART trains.
 Around age 16, he began recording and selling rap music.
 As a youth he sold drugs in his local housing projects and spent eleven months on parole for drug dealing.

 Musical career

 Smith references Joseph Stalin in his stage name because they shared the same initials, and "...He was short like me, but he was always smashin' on everybody."
 In a 2007 interview he remarked about his home and lifestyle, "This is West Oakland, man.
 This is the bottoms right here."
 He went on to say that the crime rate in his neighborhood was so high, the city had remodeled the housing units in his housing project to remove the back doors so that criminals could not escape from home raids by the police.

-J. Stalin's first widely released performances arose when a DJ Daryl, a local recording studio owner, placed him on a track he was recording.
-A colleague of Daryl's, Richie Rich was impressed enough to put J. Stalin on three tracks in his 2002 album Nixon Pryor Roundtree album and two more as a member of Rich's group, the Replacement Killers.
-He later recorded and performed with artists such as G-Stack, Beeda Weeda, Keak Da Sneak and San Quinn, E-40, Luniz, The Team, The Frontline, Mob Figaz, Yukmouth and Shock G. As of 2006, he had released roughly 7 mixtapes and had four releases scheduled for 2007.
-Mekanix and Zoo Entertainment released "On Behalf of the Streets" on October 31, 2006.
+Stalin's first widely released performances arose when a DJ Daryl, a local recording studio owner, placed him on a track he was recording.
+A colleague of Daryl's, Richie Rich was impressed enough to put Stalin on three tracks in his 2002 album Nixon Pryor Roundtree album and two more as a member of Rich's group, the Replacement Killers.
+He later recorded and performed with artists such as G-Stack, Beeda Weeda, Keak Da Sneak and San Quinn, E-40, Luniz, The Team, The Frontline, Mob Figaz, Yukmouth and Shock G. As of 2006, he had released roughly 7 mixtapes and had four releases scheduled for 2007.The Mekanix and Zoo Entertainment released On Behalf Of The Streets on October 31, 2006.